A career in the healthcare industry can be appealing for many different reasons.

 If you’re hoping for a healthcare administration career, the best thing to do is to start exploring the many options available to you.
 Think about your current interests and try to find a type of administrative role that will use those interests.

-If you have great customer service skills and love interacting with people, then a receptionist role that allows you to interact with patients on a daily basis might be best.
+If you have great customer service skills and love interacting with people, then a receptionist role that allows you to interact with patients daily might be best.
 If you’re highly analytical, love to crunch numbers, and have a great eye for detail, a position in billing might be a better fit.

 Ohio University’s website has a wealth of resources that can help you to explore the many healthcare career options available.